 On opening night, guests marveled at the hotel’s modern features, including steam heat, hot and cold running water, gas on every floor and a state-of-the-art kitchen.

-Now owned by the Red Wing Shoe Company, the St. James continues to offer guests the same blend of Old World service, luxurious amenities and culinary delights that it provided opening day almost 150 years ago.
+Today, the St. James is owned by the Red Wing Shoe Company.
+The St. James continues to offer guests a blend of old world service, luxurious amenities and culinary delights that it provided opening day over 140 years ago.

 In 1914, Clara Nelson of Fergus Falls, Minn., began waiting tables at the St. James, and quickly caught the eye of owner Charles Lillyblad.
 She caught his heart as well, and the two were soon married.
 It didn’t take Clara long to place her personal stamp on the hotel.
-She was a marvelous cook and insisted on using only the highest-quality local ingredients for her homemade recipes – and the St. James became so popular that even the railroad adjusted its schedule so passengers would arrive in time to take a meal.
+She was a marvelous cook and insisted on using only the highest-quality local ingredients for her homemade recipes.

-She ran the hotel with an iron fist and a heart of gold.
-Legend has it that a rural couple honeymooning at the St. James spent most of their money on their room, so at dinner they could only order the least expensive item on the menu – two plates of hash.
+She ran the hotel with a heart of gold and an iron fist.
+It was once said that a rural couple honeymooning at the St. James spent most of their money on their room, so at dinner they could only order the least expensive item on the menu – two plates of hash.
 Their server told Clara, and she gave them the finest dinner available that evening, but only charged them for hash.

 It’s only fitting that Clara’s son, Art, was born in the hotel in 1916.
 He began helping out as a bellhop at age 7 and eventually took over the hotel completely upon Clara’s death in 1972.
-Today the St. James continues to fulfill Clara’s commitment to dining and lodging excellence.
+Today the St. James continues to fulfill Clara’s commitment to superb dining and lodging.

 Red Wing, Minnesota